 - Put this puree into a non-metallic vessel with a wide neck.
 You can use a bucket or tub.

 - Dissolve 350 grams of sugar in cold water.
 Pour the minced persimmon with this syrup.
-Add the ferment or wine yeast and mix.
+Add the wine yeast and mix.

 - Cover the vessel with cheesecloth or fabric and transfer it to a dark place with a temperature of 18-28°C. Leave it for 3 days.
 Stir the mixture every 8-10 hours to drown the pulp on its surface.
 Few hours after adding yeast you should notice foam on the surface, bubbling and sour scent.
 This means that everything goes according to the plan.

 - Strain the must through cheesecloth or thick fabric.
 Squeeze the pulp till dry.

 - Add citric acid and 150 grams of sugar to pure juice and stir.
 Pour the juice into a fermentation container.
 Fill it up to a maximum of 75% of the volume so that there is enough space left for sugar and foam.
 Install an airlock of any design on the neck of the container.
 Leave the filled container in a dark place with a temperature of 20-28°C until the fermentation process is finished.